algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 ## b.
 Function 2 : Add a folder fsharp

-Inside the folder lib we create a folder fsharp in this folder we have the same file than others languages so, __ init__.py, std.py and stl.py
+Inside the lib folder, we create a Fsharp folder.
+In this folder we have the same files as other languages so, __ init__.py, std.py and stl.py .

 ## c.
 Function 3 : Add a function for fsharp

-Inside the file __ init__.py we add to the existing function the language for fsharp
+Inside the __ init__.py file, we add to the existing function the language for Fsharp.

 ```python
 elif gen.get_language() == 'FSharp':